-Apparently referring to a separate legal ruling on Monday that ordered LVMH-owned (PAR:MC) cosmetics store Sephora to close its Champs Elysees outlet at 9 p.m.
-(2000 GMT) instead of midnight, she said, "Late-night labour must remain the exception in order to preserve the health and free time of employees."
+Apparently referring to a separate legal ruling on Monday that ordered LVMH-owned (MC.PA) cosmetics store Sephora to close its Champs Elysees outlet at 9 p.m.
+(2000 GMT) instead of midnight, she said, "Late-night labor must remain the exception in order to preserve the health and free time of employees."

 "Flexibility is possible via employee-management talks but reforming this law is unnecessary...
 It is always possible to wait till tomorrow to make a purchase," she said.

-No one at Leroy Merlin, Castorama or the Elysee Palace of President Francois Hollande was immediately available to comment.
+No one at Leroy Merlin, Castorama, the prime minister's office or the Elysee Palace of President Francois Hollande was immediately available to comment.

-(Reporting by Lionel Laurent and Yann Le Guernigou; Editing by Louise Ireland/Ruth Pitchford)
+(Reporting by Lionel Laurent and Yann Le Guernigou; Editing by Louise Ireland)